ADN Application Info

 Do I need to see a counselor before applying?

 No, you do not need to meet with a counselor before applying.
-If you wish to meet with a counselor, A counselor will be available to meet with you in the C building during the application week, but meeting with a counselor is not required.
+If you wish to meet with a counselor, please contact the Counseling Department at (562) 938-4560 and request a nursing counselor.

 What do I do if I took a required science course at another college?